-As a result the anger of Yahweh burned against Israel, and he said, "In that this nation transgressed my covenant that I had commanded their fathers, but they have not heeded my voice, any of the nations
+20 As a result the anger of Yahweh burned against Israel, and he said, "In that this nation transgressed my covenant that I had commanded their fathers, but they have not heeded my voice.

-So Yahweh was very angry with the Israelite people.
+20 So Yahweh was very angry with the Israelite people.
 He said, "These people have disobeyed the covenant that I made with their ancestors.
 They have not done what I told them to do.